yadayadajaychan/yadayadajaychan.github.io/README.md

 # yadayadajaychan.github.io
 Personal website
-TODO: Add thumbnails for images
+TODO: Use thumbnails for images